JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-014
 - Title: Preventing duplicate press release titles
-- Description: As a user, I want to be informed that I cannot create two press releases with the same title to avoid confusion and duplication of content.
+- Description: As a logged-in user, I want to be informed that I cannot create two press releases with the same title to avoid confusion and duplication of content.
 - Acceptance criteria:
   - The system checks the uniqueness of the press release title within the user's account when creating a new press release.
   - If the user attempts to create a press release with a title that already exists, an error message is displayed.